Making an Appointment – Important Considerations

 We act for clients with businesses based in Oxford and the surrounding area to include Abingdon, Thame, Bicester and Witney.

-Our minimum fee for notary services is usually £70.
+Our minimum fee for notary services is usually £80.
 This will cover the cost of many routine appointments, involving the notarisation of one document by one individual.
 We usually charge an extra £10 for each extra document and each extra signatory to the document.

-If an appointment takes longer than 15 minutes the notary fee will be calculated at the hourly charging rate of £200 and facts such as complexity, speed and value will also be taken into account.
+If an appointment takes longer than 20 minutes the notary fee will be calculated at the hourly charging rate of £200 and facts such as complexity, speed and value will also be taken into account.
 Expenses and disbursements will be charged in addition to the fee to cover legalisation costs for example.